 New England Weeds Authority seeks to encourage a co-operative and harmonious working environment for its staff.
-Interactive staff meetings deal with a wide cross section of issues relating to work and management practices, education and extension programs and matters arising from the implementation of the Local Government State Award and the Work Health and Safety Act.
+Interactive staff meetings deal with a wide cross section of issues relating to work and management practices, risk management, education and extension programs, and matters arising from the implementation of the Local Government State Award and the Work Health and Safety Act.

-A Corporate Training Program was developed in 2012 so as staff can develop to a highly competent and professional standard.
+The Corporate Training Program was reviewed in 2013 so as to allow staff to continue to develop to a highly competent and professional standard.

-Staff training included risk assessment, four wheel drive training, recognising water weeds, identifying grasses, vegetation survey and assessment, pest management course, Chemcert refresher course, senior first aid, traffic control programs and legal training.
+Staff training included risk assessment, community based social marketing, recognising water weeds, biological weed control, Chemcert refresher course, senior first aid and traffic control programs.

 Serrated Tussock Field Day with local graziers and landholders a.
-Major Contracts and Tenders awarded by Council 2012 - 2013 b.
+Major Contracts and Tenders awarded by Council 2013 - 2014 b.
 Legal costs incurred by Council